Improve Brand Awareness Using Featured Snippet Box by Google

 What is a Snippet Box

-What can it do to your brand?
+What can it do for your brand?

-Here is an example of the process you need to go through while submitting a Feedback to google on snippet box results.
-I tried a simple Query – How to plant a tree
+Here is an example of the process you need to go through while submitting feedback to google on snippet box results.
+I tried a simple query, “How to plant a tree.”

 The screen you should see after submitting the feedback.